Strongpreneur#Starting A Business

-Investors want two major things from you in order to keep their money safely with you and make more money in addition.
+Investors want two major things from you to keep their money safe with you and make more money also.
 They are not always interested or impressed with sales.
 Sales cost money.
 What the investors care about are profits.
 Show them how you will make profits, profits and more profits.

-Finally, note that no investor is going to make a decision without meeting you face-to-face.
+Finally, note that no investor is going to decide without meeting you face-to-face.
 So do not write an operations manual.
 Always write a marketing tool that will get you an appointment.
 Other important considerations to be taken note of by the entrepreneur or the business organization in need of venture capital are:

 To achieve realistic answers to some or all of these questions, the organization or the enterprise needs to conduct a business feasibility study.
 There on, a comprehensive and realistic business plan or proposal would be developed.

 Raising funds for investment becomes easier if there is enough collateral to up the required funds.
 At times, small-scale businesses find it difficult to produce the required collateral.
 The collateral is an asset whether tangible or intangible that can be legally transferred to the lenders by the borrower.
 It can easily be converted to cash by the lender in case of default in repayment by the borrower at a stated period.
 It protects the lender in the event of non-repayment of the principal borrowed funds and the interest accrued thereon.